Candida albicans is an opportunistic human fungal pathogen that causes Candidiasis.

 - Tap water (Chemicals that added to the tap water, will encourage candida overgrowth)

-Herbal Remedies, with anti-inflammatory and antifungal activities, may support the body while treating Candida:
+The following Herbal Remedies may support the body while treating Candida:

 Tabebuia impetiginosa, Known also as Pau D’Arco

-An evergreen canopy tree that is native to the Amazon rainforest and other tropical regions of South and Central America.
+An evergreen canopy tree, native to the Amazon rainforest and other tropical regions of South and Central America.

-In the traditional medicine, pau d’arco is used for bacterial, fungal, parasitic, and viral infections.
+In traditional medicine, pau d’arco is used for bacterial, fungal, parasitic, and viral infections.

 Rich in concentrated phenols that prevent fungal infection.